 Drink more milk for healthy brain activity for life.
 Milk is a veritable treasure trove of B vitamins, potassium, magnesium and calcium that all have incredibly important functions for taking care of your brain.
 These vitamins and minerals do a great job in supporting the functions of your brain.
 The healthier the brain, the better the memory will be.

-When trying to memorise new information, take the time and effort to think about how this unfamiliar material relates to something that you already know and understand.
+When trying to memorize new information, take the time and effort to think about how this unfamiliar material relates to something that you already know and understand.
 By finding a relationship between new concepts and previously learned material, you'll increase the likelihood of committing the new information to memory.

 If you've a hard time remembering to do important things, you may want to leave yourself a voice message.
 Looking at your phone and seeing that you've a message will help to remind you that you've something important thing to do.
-Text messageing is another convenient reminder technique.
+Text messaging is another convenient reminder technique.

 To improve absorbing and remembering things, try using Mnemonics tricks.
 These are mind games that are often used by children in school when trying to learn things.
 For example, people use “I before E, except after C”.
 To remember that in the English language, the letter “I”.
 Always goes before “E”.
 In words, except after the letter “C”.